replicant1/SizeEstimator/README.md

 - Each bounding box has a `score` associated with it
 - The bounding box for the reference object is found by identifying the bounding box with the highest score that is below the midpoint of the preview image.
 - The bounding box for the target object is the bounding box with the highest score that is above the reference object's bounding box.
-- The reference object's width in millimetres, which is hardcoded into `MainActivity`, is divided by its bounding box's width in pixels to get a scaling factor.
+- The reference object's width in millimetres is divided by its bounding box's width in pixels to get a scaling factor.
 - That scaling factor is applied to the pixel width and height of the target object's bounding box to calculate the target object's real size in millimetres.

 # Artifacts

 The algorithm above can be visualized by looking at the following samples.
+The app generates three images as a side-effect of each measurement taken:
+- The raw camera image in landscape orientation
-The app generates two images as a side-effect of each measurement taken.
-The first is obtained by cropping the camera image to square, then scaling it down to 300 x 300 pixels, which is the size expected by the Tensor Flow model.
-The model is then applied to the 300 x 300 image, which results in a set of bounding boxes for each object found.
+- The second image is obtained by cropping the camera image to square, then scaling it down to 300 x 300 pixels, which is the size expected by the Tensor Flow model.
+- The model is then applied to the 300 x 300 image, which results in a set of bounding boxes for each object found.
 Those boxes and an accompanying legend appear below.
 The two boxes that are drawn with a solid line correspond to the reference and target objects.
 The rest are drawn with a dashed line.

 ## Sample 1

-To view these artifacts you need to look in the cache dir for the app. eg. `/data/data/com.example.sizeestimator/cache`
+To view these artifacts you need to look in the cache dir for the app. eg. `/data/data/com.example.sizeestimator/cache`.
+Use the `Device Explorer` in Android Studio to do this.

 ![Cropped](/doc/sample1/cropped.jpg)
 ![Markedup](/doc/sample1/marked_up.jpg)